 2. Use Freshly Grated Parmigiano

-It helps to finely grate the cheese, so it mixes well with the egg and melts nicely into the sauce.
+It helps to grate the cheese finely, so it mixes well with the egg and melts nicely into the sauce.
 I wrote an entire article on why using freshly grated cheese makes a difference Read and you will see why!

 3. Whisk Eggs and Parmigiano Together

-Whisking your eggs so that the whites are completely incorporated into the yolks will give your sauce a more uniform texture.
+Whisking your eggs to incorporate the whites into the yolks completely will give your sauce a more uniform texture.
 Think of scrambled eggs.

 Then, combine your eggs and Parmigiano and whisk more until you achieve a smooth consistency.
 This eggs and cheese mixture will be thick- that is what you want.